SJ4037S - Writing Skills part 2 (2018/19)

 They will also start to work on their own unique journalistic style.
 As part of this, they learn how to focus a critical eye on other published work, using examples from a wide range of publications including newspapers, magazines, online formats, trade journals.

-The module will be assessed by in-class grammar tests, a portfolio of short articles, and engagement with class as shown by online journal, moderated by tutors.
+The module will be assessed by an in-class grammar test, two portfolios of short articles, and engagement with class as shown by online journal, moderated by tutors.

 The course will teach students how to write accurately across a broad range of journalistic formats, without grammatical errors and with style and flair.
-Unpacking the whole box of writing tricks, they will learn how to assemble and dissassemble entertaining and informative pieces of journalism.
+Unpacking the whole box of writing tricks, they will learn how to assemble and disassemble entertaining and informative pieces of journalism.
+LO1, LO2

-They will be assessed by in-class grammar tests, a portfolio of articles and an online journal.
+They will be assessed by an in-class grammar test two portfolios of articles and an online journal.
+LO2, LO6

-Attendance in class and at key events will count towards the journal, as will contributions to class discussions, weekly homework, and willingness to work hard to improve writing skills and further develop existing professional aptitudes.
+Contribution to class will be assessed by the online journal, as will contributions to class discussions, weekly homework, and willingness to work hard to improve writing skills and further develop existing professional aptitudes.
+LO1, LO2

 Learning and teaching strategy will be based on an interactive model.

-In enhancement weeks, field trips, newsdays and guest speakers will complement one-to-one tutorial and coaching sessions.
-Students will listen to talks given to journalists who practice different disciplines, telling them the “inside scoop” to enhance their future employability.
+In news week, newsdays and guest speakers will complement one-to-one tutorial and coaching sessions, to enhance future employability.